 How to avoid split shipments in FBA?

-Inventory Placement Service!
+You can avoid split shipment by using: Inventory Placement Service!
 This is the solution you are looking for!
-And Amazon even offers this.
 However, you have to pay for it.
-In your settings tab, click on Fulfilment by Amazon.
+Before you create a shipment in Amazon Seller Central you go to your settings tab, click on Fulfilment by Amazon.
 Scroll down and find the Inbound Settings tab.
-Here you find the Inventory Placement Option:
+Here you find the Inventory Placement Option.

 If you select Inventory Placement Service Amazon will send all your inventory to 1 FC.
 The only downsides of this that they will charge you a fee per unit for this, depending on the size of the product: